Tartan 33 Used Boat Review

-By the late 1970s, the old Tartan 34 had become very dated.
+By the late 1970s, the old Tartan 34 had become dated.
 The boat had been in production for a decade, and hundreds of families had cut their racing and cruising teeth on the S&S keel/centerboarder.
 But the market was changing.
 Boats were faster and lighter, keels and rigs more efficient, interiors roomier and more functional.

-But the Tartan Ten had one big problem: limited accommodations with stooping headroom, an interior most kindly described as spartan.
+But the Tartan Ten had one big problem: limited accommodations with stooping headroom, and an interior most kindly described as spartan.
 A hardy crew could take the Tartan Ten on a multi-day race such as the Mackinac, and you might even coax your family aboard for a weekend of camping out.
 But cruising or extended racing in comfort?
 Forget it!

 If, however, you could combine the size and performance of the Tartan Ten with a boat having decent accommodations, you had a good shot at a winning combination, particularly in a time when interest in sailing was growing at an astounding rate.
 As a bonus, the venerable Tartan 34 could be retired with the dignity she deserved.

 The answer to all these prayers was the Tartan 33.
-Introduced as a 1979 model, the Tartan 33 bore a strong resemblance to the Tartan Ten, with a big fractional rig, flattish sheer, and wide stern.
+Introduced as a 1979 model, the Tartan 33 bore a strong resemblance to the Tartan Ten, with a big fractional rig, flattish sheer and wide stern.
 But unlike the Tartan Ten, the new 33 had good accommodations.

 The Tartan 33 was a moderate success, with about 220 boats built over a five-year period.
 The fractional rig, touted as being easier to handle due to smaller headsails, may have turned off some customers who associated that type of rig with high performance boats such as J/24s and 12 meters.
 The slotted aluminum toe-rail of the 33 was more reminiscent of Tartan’s racing boats, such as the 41 and the Ten, than it was of a high-quality cruiser/racer.

 When first introduced, the Tartan 33 had a base price of just over $46,000.
 By the time production ceased, the base price had increased to $66,000.
 Remember, those were the years of double-digit inflation.
+Used models are now for sale between $14,500 and $34,900.

 Sailing Performance

 As originally configured—Scheel keel and fractional rig—performance of the Tartan 33 might be a little disappointing for someone coming from a Tartan Ten, but is certainly on a par with most other boats of the same size, type, and vintage.
 In absolute terms the Tartan 33 is spritely, but not stunning, with a PHRF rating of about 160.
 By comparison, the old C&C 34—a good all-around cruiser/racer from the same period—rates 144, 16 seconds per mile faster.
-The C&C 34 and Tartan 33 are almost identical in length, sail area, and displacement.
+The C&C 34 and Tartan 33 are almost identical in length, sail area and displacement.

 In lighter winds, the fractionally-rigged Tartan 33 is at its biggest disadvantage, particularly off the wind.
 The big mainsail allows you to sail fairly low, but you go pretty slow.
 By comparison, a boat with a big masthead spinnaker will be sailing a little higher and quite a bit faster for optimum off-wind VMG in the same conditions.